Raza1631/Raza1631/README.md

 - 👋 Hi, I’m @Raza1631
 - 👀 I’m interested in Web application
-- 🌱 I’m currently learning Laravel /Vue Js
+- 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...